MurpheyLab/trep/doc/ref/dsystem.rst

    Number of states to the discrete system.

+   *int*

 .. attribute:: DSystem.nU

-   Number of inputs to the discrete system."""
+   Number of inputs to the discrete system.

+   *int*

+.. attribute:: DSystem.varint

+   The variational integrator wrapped by this instance.

+   :class:`MidpointVI`

 .. attribute:: DSystem.system

    The mechanical system modeled by the variational integrator.

+   :class:`System`

 .. attribute:: DSystem.time

    The time of the discrete steps.

+   numpy array, shape (N)

 .. attribute:: xk

    Current state of the system.

+   numpy array, shape (nX)

 .. attribute:: uk

    Current input of the system.

+   numpy array, shape (nU)

 .. attribute:: k

    Current discrete time of the system.

+   int

 .. method:: DSystem.kf()

+   :rtype: int

    Return the last available state that the system can be set to.
    This is one less than len(self.time).